darkv/php-password-generator/README.md

 ### URL Sources

-As source for word lists this class uses a configurable RSS feed.
+As a source for word lists, this class uses a configurable RSS feed.
 The feed has to be in XML format and contain *description* tags from which the textual content is extracted.

 ## License